 Careers and Graduate School

 A wide variety of career opportunities exist for students with a background in public health.
 With a bachelor’s degree, it is possible to obtain positions in government, nonprofit, consulting, academic, or advocacy organizations.
-Contact Jane Cary in the Career Center for guidance.
+Contact an advisory board member or the Career Center Science and Health Professions for additional guidance.

 Masters of Public Health